PetarTomasevic/NoJSComponents/NoJS.Toast/README.md

 ﻿
 # Toast Component
-Is component to enable toast notifications in application.
+Is component to enable toast notifications in Blazor application.

+Version with custom title Headers

+    Install-Package NoJS.Toast -Version 1.0.2

 To install NuGet package run